 CDH Component Scaling Factor Recommendation Kafka Data retention hours log.retention.ho urs Configure the retention days based on the disk space available on the Kafka node, EPS rate, and the number of days needed to recover the system from a scalable storage outage if one were to occur.
 Kafka will retain the data while the scalable storage system is recovered, preventing data loss.
 For information about the recommended disk storage for various EPS rates, see the Technical Information for Sentinel page.
 Data directories Each directory should be on its own separate drive. log.dirs Configure multiple paths to store Kafka partitions.
 For example, / kafka1, /kafka2, and /kafka3.
 For best performance and manageability, mount each path to a separate physical disk (JBOD).
-HDFS HDFS block size Increase the block size to 256 MB to reduce the disk seek time dfs.block.size among data nodes and to reduce the load on NameNodes.
-Replication factor Set the value to 3 so that it creates three copies (1 primary and 2 replicas) of files on data nodes. dfs.replication More than 3 copies of files require additional disks on data nodes and reduce the disk I/O latency.
+HDFS HDFS block size Increase the block size to 256 MB to reduce the disk seek time among data nodes and to reduce the load on NameNodes. dfs.block.size Set the value to 2 se that it exectes three senies (4 primary and 2 Replication factor Set the value to 3 so that it creates three copies (1 primary and 2 replicas) of files on data nodes. dfs.replication More than 3 copies of files require additional disks on data nodes and reduce the disk I/O latency.
 The number of data disks required is usually multiplied with the number of replicas.
 DataNode data Each directory should be on its own separate drive. directory dfs.data.dir,dfs .datanode.data.d ir Configure multiple paths for storing HBASE data.
 Example /dfs1, / dfs2, and so on.
 For best performance and manageability, mount each path to a separate physical disk (JBOD).
-Maximum number of transfer threads Set it to 8192. dfs.datanode.max .xcievers,dfs.da tanode.max.trans fer.threads HBase HBase Client Write Buffer Set this value to 8 MB to increase the write performance of HBase for a higher EPS load. hbase.client.wri te.buffer HBase RegionServer Handler Count Set this value to 100. hbase.regionserv er.handler.count This value must be approximately the number of CPUs on the region servers.
-For example, if you have 6 region servers with 16 core each, set the region handler count as 100 ($6 \times 16 = 96$).
+Maximum number of transfer threads Set it to 8192. dfs.datanode.max .xcievers,dfs.da tanode.max.trans fer.threads HBase HBase Client Write Buffer Set this value to 8 MB to increase the write performance of HBase for a higher EPS load. hbase.client.wri te.buffer Set this value to 100.
+Handler Count hbase.regionserv er.handler.count This value must be approximately the number of CPUs on the region servers.
+For example, if you have 6 region servers with 16 core each, set the region handler count as $100 (6 \times 16 = 96)$.